olmeca/vektor/ReadMe.txt

 - The line element value is greater than the reference value.
 Syntactically a predicate consists of a line element id, a comparator and a reference value.
 The comparators used are those common in programming:
 'a=b':  a is equal to b
 'a!=b': a is not equal to b
 'a<b':  a is smaller than b
 'a>b':  a is greater than b
 Criteria may consist of multiple predicates, combined by either the OR operator '|' or the AND operator '&'.
 Example:

-Multiple predicates can be combined to one criteria using an 'and' or an 'or' construction.

-Example:
-To display values of specific elements of specific line types:
-	vektor show original.asc -e:0203,0210
-This will print a two column table with the values for BSN and last name of the 02 records in the file.
+   -c:"0408<20170501" (on a MZ declaration) means: only apply replacements
+      on operations where the date is before 01-05-2017 -c:"0408>20170101&0408<20170501" means: apply on operations where
+      the date is between 01-01-2017 and 01-05-2017 -c:"0413=C11|0413=C14" (on MZ) means where operation code is either C11 or C14
+   -s:"0207>20010101" means: select patient invoices where the patient
+      is born after 01-01-2001.
+For every matching patient the whole patient invoice will be included in the resulting file.
+   -s:"0408>20170101&0408<20170501" means select operations performed
+      between 01-01-2017 and 01-05-2017.
+As operations are only valid as part of a patient invoice, the corresponding patient line will be included and also any debtor record if present.
+In other words this criteria says: select all patient invoices containing any operations performed in the given period, but of these invoices only include the operation lines that were done in this period.